Spotswood, New Jersey

 Spotswood is a borough in Middlesex County, in the U.S. state of New Jersey.
 The community is nestled within the heart of the Raritan Valley region, with the Manalapan Brook and Matchaponix Brook forming the confluence of the South River (a Raritan River tributary) inside the borough.
-As of the 2020 United States census, the borough's population was 8,163, a decrease of 94 (−1.1%) from the 2010 census count of 8,257, which in turn reflected an increase of 377 (+4.8%) from the 7,880 counted at the 2000 census.
+As of the 2020 United States census, the borough's population was 8,163, a decrease of 94 (−1.1%) from the 2010 census count of 8,257, which in turn reflected an increase of 377 (+4.8%) from the 7,880 counted in the 2000 census.

 History

 Its first settler James Johnston originally called the place "Spottiswoode", named for his old place of residence in Scotland, and dates back to its original settlement in 1685.
 It was also historically spelled Spottswood.

 The Bordentown and South Amboy Turnpike, a stagecoach route built in 1816, passed through Spotswood.

 The Camden and Amboy Railroad, chartered in 1830, followed this stagecoach route and reached Spotswood in 1832.
 It used stone sleepers to support the track.
 The locomotive, John Bull, operated on the railroad.
 A trackside memorial is located near East Spotswood Park.
 In addition to the Spotswood station, Outcalt and East Spotswood had passenger and freight stations on the Pennsylvania Railroad, the United New Jersey Railroad and Canal Company subsidiary.

 Spotswood was incorporated as a borough by an act of the New Jersey Legislature on April 15, 1908, from portions of East Brunswick Township, based on the passage of a referendum held on May 12, 1908.